aliflikescoding/sign_up_form/README.md

 # Sign Up Form

 An asinged project in The Odin Project.
-It's a sign up form with only client side validation without any serverside validation. maybe the course will asign it in the future bur for not it's only client side
+It's a sign up form with only client side validation without any serverside validation. maybe the course will asign it in the future bur for now it's only client side

 ## Live Preview